 For storing wine, the Ivation wine cooler is the next best thing to having your own wine cellar.
 The easy-to-control cooler keeps wine at the perfect temperature.
 The glass door is tinted to protect against UV light.
 The lock keeps your prized bottles safe and secure.
 And best of all, it’s a quiet, vibration-free cooler.
 The 31-inch-tall chest holds 12 bottles of wine.
 And the soft interior light won’t blind you when you open the door.
 It’s the best wine cooler for both sophisticated drinkers or those who toss back glasses of grocery-store wine.

-Premium pick: Aobosi Beverage and Wine Cooler Dual Zone
+Best upgrade: Aobosi Beverage and Wine Cooler Dual Zone

 This dual-temperature cooler is more expensive than most beverage fridges, but it’s tough to beat the two-chamber temperature control.
 Keep wine a little warmer and beer a little colder with the intuitive, programmable beverage cooler.
 It works well as an under-counter wine fridge, thanks to the front-facing vent.
 It can hold 18 wine bottles in one chamber and 57 cans in the other chamber, so all your beverage needs are well-covered.
 For basement bars and garage lounges, this is the perfect chilly bartender-in-a-box.

-Budget pick beverage cooler: Frigidaire EFMIS129-RED Mini Portable Fridge
+Best budget: Frigidaire EFMIS129-RED Mini Portable Fridge